Camp Alvernia: Activities

 At Friday award ceremonies, 1st to 4th place ribbons were given out for track and field events and the camper of the week in each group would be awarded a button and certificate.
 These points were cumulative over the course of the summer and impressively, year after year.
 There were milestones awards for points over cumulative years.
 The highest recognition of points would be 16,000 A's which would earn the camper a plaque, recognition at the awards ceremony.
-Along the way, there were chevrons for milestones.
-This was arguably a great system because even the most athletic camper over time would earn these acknowledgements.
-This community spirit of cheering on others' various accomplishments was reinforced by the unique clapping system every Alverian clap equaled two claps with a pause.
-In the 1980s and 1990 One of the brothers, or camp director would typically MC'ed weekly awards.
-They would ask all to hold their applause until the end and then depending on the age group and accomplishment they would give those campers a respective number of Alvernians.
-So, they could ask for two and a half Alvernians which would be clap-clap, pause, clap-clap, pause, clap.
-This would sound impressive coming from several hundred campers in a dome, garage, or even on a hillside depending on where the awards ceremony was held that week.

 Upon the conclusion of the summer there was excitement and anticipation building up to a full afternoon of awards to conclude the summer.
 There were awards for every area of camp activity specialty for boys and girls in every respective group from Mohawk all the way to Senaca in the form of a bronze, silver, or gold metal including an overall best female and best male trophy in that category named after a Franciscan Brother.
 The award recipient was decided upon by the counselors in those respective age groups based on performance throughout the summer.
 There were categories like boating, arts & crafts, soccer, softball, tennis, swimming, and track & field.
 The annual awards ceremony for decades ended with camper/athlete of the year, typically awarded to a Senaca the oldest group, someone who was enrolled in the last session of the camp, and typically was there all summer.
-These were not necessarily requirements but obvious attributes of the winner.
 These campers were nominated and voted on by all the counselors.
-There was great anticipation of who would win the prestigious title every year and typically the individuals that were the 12 runner ups and winners were campers of high drive and athleticism.